spsdco/notes/bugs.md

 - Date modified is updated even if not changed [2013-03-11 - consindo]
 - Adding a new note needs to put the user in edit mode [2013-03-11 - consindo]
 - Hard to see selected and not selected note.
 [2013-03-11 - consindo]
+- Delete Button crashes if no note selected [2013-03-11 - consindo]

 Add bugs to here so we can fix them.